TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-databox-data-copy-and-validation-device-is-noisy.md

 ## **Device is noisy**

 ## **Recommended Steps**
-1. Ensure the Data Box protection doors are open on both ends for ventilation
+1. Make sure that the Data Box front and the rear doors are open for proper airflow.
-2. Check the temparature controls
+2. Check the environment temperature is within the operating temperature range for this device.
+For more information, see Data Box safety.